davidhemphill/presenter/README.md

 ## Other

-Individual instances can be returned as JSON just like you can with plain Eloquent models, except the mutators you specify on your `Presenter` will also be added to the output.
+Individual instances can be returned as JSON just like you can with plain Eloquent models, except the mutators you specify on your `Presenter` will also be serialized with the output.

 ```php
 public function show($id)